-This guide is intended to support you as a new member of President Biden's Cabinet.
+This guide is intended to support you as a new member of President Donald Trump's Cabinet.
 Developed with input from former Cabinet secretaries and senior federal leaders, it outlines best practices to increase your impact as a leader of a large and complex organization.
 As a member of the president's Cabinet, you have a unique place in history.
-Established in Article II, Section 2 of the Constitution, the Cabinet's role is to advise the president on any subject they may require relating to the duties of each member's office.
-Clearly the Cabinet's responsibilities have increased exponentially since that time.
+Established in Article II, Section 2 of the Constitution, Cabinet members have the responsibility to advise the president on issues relating to the duties of their departments.